tidy-finance/website/docs/21_WRDS.md

   ))
 ```

-We also construct returns adjusted for delistings as described by BEM.
-After this transformation, we can drop the delisting returns and codes.
+We also construct returns adjusted for delistings as described by @BaliEngleMurray2016.
+The delisting of a security usually results when a company ceases operations, declares bankruptcy, merges, does not meet listing requirements, or seeks to become private.
+The adjustment tries to reflect the returns of investors who bought the stock in the month before the delisting and held it until the delisting date.
+After this transformation, we can drop the delisting returns and codes.\index{Returns!Delisting}

 ```r